A document is the basic unit of data in MongoDB. It’s comprised of field/value pairs which are written in BSON format.

 field, which serves as the primary locator key for each document.

-If the user doesn’t specify an _id
+If you don’t specify an _id

-field when creating a new document, MongoDB automatically creates ObjectId value represented as a string of numbers.
+field when creating a new document, MongoDB automatically creates the ObjectId value represented as a string of numbers.
 This is shown in the examples below:

 ObjectId (default)